New Lab Building Coming to West Harlem

 The Taystee Lab Building name comes from the property’s previous owner, the former Taystee bread bakery, and will feature a modern aesthetic while keeping some of the historic design intact.
 The building will boast flexible floor plates of anywhere from 36,000 square feet to 15,000 square feet, with all floors offering 14-foot ceilings with floor-to-ceiling glass.
 The facility will also feature a 20,000-square-foot landscaped courtyard providing direct access to the popular Manhattanville Factory District.

 The facility is located one block away from the A, B, C, D and 1 subway lines and just one stop away from Midtown Manhattan.
 It’s nearby Columbia University’s new business school and the Jerome Greene Science Center.
 The New York Structural Biology Center and the City College of New York are both nearby.

-“New York City has virtually no private lab space of any scale available today, while our life sciences industry is beginning to take off,” Salama said.
+“New York City has virtually no private lab space of any scale available today, while our life sciences industry is beginning to take off,” Principal Scott Metzner said.
 “The Taystee Lab Building is a first mover in providing new construction, purpose-built space addressing this shortage.”

 Janus acquired the site from the New York City Economic Development Corp. in 2001.
-The developer paid nearly $350 million to purchase the property and handle the demolition of the former factory.
+The developer invested nearly $350 million in the property and handle the demolition of the former factory.
 According to Salama, Janus has deep roots in this area, having had its offices there for almost 30 years.
 Today, Janus is the most active private developer/owner in the neighborhood, having worked extensively with the local community.

 NYC as a Life Science Mecca